itu-itis25-burlukkara24/dex-proje/README.md

-# 🔥 Souls DEX - Merkeziyetsiz Borsa
+# 🔥 Souls DEX - Merkeziyetsiz Borsa Oyunu

 > *"To gain Intelligence, you must sacrifice Faith.*
 > *To gain Faith, you must sacrifice Intelligence."*